Technological communication risk

 The resilience error

-Specifically, if we make changes in the abstraction, we can be certain that the familiar properties of the abstraction we modified will apply in modified form.
-We hold this belief without fully investigating the consequences of the changes we made in the abstraction.
+If the reification error is an error of reasoning in which we treat an abstraction as if it were a real, concrete, physical thing, the resilience erroris an error of reasoning in which we treat an abstraction as if it were more flexible, resilient, and adaptable than it actually is.
+When we commit the resilience error with respect to an abstraction, we adopt the belief—usually without justification, and possibly outside our awareness—that if we make changes in the abstraction without fully investigating the consequences of those changes, we can be certain that the familiar properties of the abstraction we modified will apply, suitably modified, to the new form of the abstraction.
 Or we assume incorrectly that the abstraction will accommodate any changes we make to its environment.
 The resilience error is the dual of the reification error.
 We are at risk of making the resilience error when we refactor assets to reduce their burden of technical debt.
 More: “The resilience error and technical debt.”

 Secured technical debt